personaelabs/old-website/content/posts/sbctaz.md

 ## Highlighting the _magic_ of ZK

 Any ZK developer will tell you that their work feels like a glitch in the universe.
 It shouldn't be possible to get _privacy, succinctness, and verifiability_ all in one tool, but somehow the math all works out.
-But in my opinion, technical terms like "witnesses", "proving", "verify", "zero-knowledge", and "elliptic curve pairings" mask how utterly magical this technology is to the average person.
+But in our opinion, technical terms like "witnesses", "proving", "verify", "zero-knowledge", and "elliptic curve pairings" mask how utterly magical this technology is to the average person.

-So a separate goal of in-person heyanon was to use magical terminology for every part of the ZK stack, just to try something new.
+So a separate goal of in-person heyanon was to use new, magical terminology for every part of the ZK stack.
 The Semaphore private key became your _artifact_.
 Instead of creating proofs, you used your artifact to _cast spells_.
 Each of the conference roles became magical too: attendees were _magicians_, presenters were _wizards_, previous attendees were _alchemists_, and organizers were _sorcerers_.

 Isn't that just so much more fun?

 ## Feed highlights